-The power source for each case could be an external "brick" type power supply with a low voltage DC connection to the case, or an enclosed power supply fitted permanently inside the case with a mains connection.
-Both earthed (Class I) or double insulated (Class II) supplies are able to be used safely and interchangeably, but they must be wired correctly.
+The power source for each case could be an external "brick" type power supply with a low voltage DC connection to the case, an existing eurorack power system with the scaleable board as a busboard upgrade, or a dedicated enclosed power supply fitted permanently inside the case with a mains connection.
+Both earthed (Class I) or double insulated (Class II) supplies are able to be used safely and interchangeably with the scaleable bus boards.